Structured Content

 What Is Structured Content?

 Structured content is content that is organized and separated into its individual component parts.
-For example, a blog post’s headline, byline, publishing date, snippet, and keyword tags are all separate structured content fields within a CMS (content management system.) like Adobe Experience Manager.
+For example, a blog post’s headline, byline, publishing date, snippet, and keyword tags are all separate structured content fields within a CMS (content management system) such as Adobe Experience Manager.

-When you break content down into component elements (sometimes called fields or chunks) and separate the content itself from a specific presentation format (say, a web page), you ensure that systems will be able to identify each element—and then assemble, repurpose, or personalize them for different users or platforms.
-For example, the same core piece of content can be used to populate a section of a web page, in-product help, social media posts, and even chat interactions.
+When you break content down into component elements (sometimes called fields or chunks) and separate the content itself from a specific presentation format (say, a web page), you ensure that systems will be able to identify each element.
+These systems can then assemble, repurpose, or personalize them for different users or platforms.
+For example, the same core piece of content can populate a section of a web page, in-product help, social media posts, and even chat interactions.

 A Few Examples

-Then enter a company name like “The Home Depot.”
-In this results page (see example image), Google is pulling structured data from various sources to assemble a knowledge panel on the left, with information such as the company and phone numbers, Wikipedia description, stock price, and social channels.
-On the left, you can see that Home Depot is correctly using structured data on its website to display sitelinks and a search bar for users.
+Then enter a company name like “Nvidia.”
+In this results page (see example image), Google pulls structured data from various sources to assemble a knowledge panel on the right, with information such as the Wikipedia description, stock price, and headquarters.
+On the left, you can see that Nvidia correctly uses structured data on its website to display informative sitelinks for users.

 In this example, structured content dramatically improves the user experience to help people get better, faster answers to their queries.